LeetaH666/Notes/docs/courses/financial_statements_analysis/11_analysis_of_cash_flow_statement.md

-# The Analysis of the Cash Flow Statement
+# Chapter 11: The Analysis of the Cash Flow Statement

 ### The Calculation of Free Cash Flow
 In [Chapter 8](courses/financial_statements_analysis/8_viewing_the_business_through_the_financial_statements.md#articulation) we have introduced 2 methods to calculate <abbr title='Free Cash Flow'>FCF</abbr>: